How expensive is Rio de Janeiro? How much money do I need for Rio de Janeiro?

 Activities

-Carnival is easily the most famous event in Rio.
+The peak time to visit is during the city's famous Carnival festival, which is one of the most famous festivals in the world.
 This is the most crowded, but interesting time to visit the city.
 The event lasts two weeks and includes many parades and events that go well into the night.
 The streets are filled with music, dancing, and festivities and it truly is a once in a lifetime experience.

 Other activities in and around Rio include hang gliding, paragliding, hiking, and dance lessons.